-NBS is comprised of three different parts: dried blood spot (DBS) screening, hearing screening and critical congenital heart disease screening+ (see Appendix).
-This resource focuses on newborn DBS screening for identifying infantile Krabbe disease (IKD).

-- Successful programs require knowledge and coordination from multiple partners who play critical roles in the screening process. - NBS programs test large numbers of dried blood spot specimens each day, and many of the disorders screened for are considered time-critical.
+- NBS is comprised of three different parts: dried blood spot (DBS) screening, hearing screening and critical congenital heart disease screening[†] (see Appendix).
+This resource focuses on newborn DBS screening for identifying infantile Krabbe disease (IKD). - NBS programs are essential public health programs that perform laboratory screening, conduct follow-up on actionable results and refer infants to clinical care for diagnosis and treatment as necessary. - Successful programs require knowledge and coordination from multiple partners who play critical roles in the screening process. - NBS programs test large numbers of dried blood spot specimens each day, and many of the disorders screened for are considered time-critical.
 Time-critical disorders are those that pose a significant health risk to newborns within days of birth.
-IKD is a time-critical disorder.[‡] - NBS programs are state- or territory-based. - Variations between NBS programs exist from state-to-state (for the purposes of this report we will refer to states and territories as "states"), including the number of disorders screened and the number of routine specimens collected from each newborn. - While states determine which disorders to screen, federal guidance is provided by the US Department of Health and Human Services' (HHS) Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC) and includes the Recommended Uniform Screening Panel (RUSP).[§] - A state-by-state list of disorders,[¶] updated in real time, is maintained by the Newborn Screening Technical assistance and Evaluation Program (NewSTEPs)^{} of the Association of Public Health Laboratories (APHL).++ - Occasionally, states may add disorders through legislative routes motivated by parents, disorder advocates and/or specialists, researchers and clinicians.
+IKD is a time-critical disorder.[‡] - NBS programs are state- or territory-based. - Variations between NBS programs exist from state-to-state (for the purposes of this report we will refer to states and territories as "states"), including the number of disorders screened and the number of routine specimens collected from each newborn. - While states determine which disorders to screen, federal guidance is provided by the US Department of Health and Human Services' (HHS) Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC) and includes the Recommended Uniform Screening Panel (RUSP).§ - o A state-by-state list of disorders, updated in real time, is maintained by the Newborn Screening Technical assistance and Evaluation Program (NewSTEPs) of the Association of Public Health Laboratories (APHL). - Occasionally, states may add disorders through legislative routes motivated by parents, disorder advocates and/or specialists, researchers and clinicians.
 These disorders can be unique to certain states' screening panels and may not necessarily be screened nationally. - NBS programs are opt-out programs.
 In most states, parents can refuse NBS in writing based on their beliefs; otherwise, it is automatically conducted.
 This process is typically referred to as "opt-out" as opposed to "consent." - NBS programs are designed to detect treatable disorders of the newborn.
 Disorders on the NBS panel typically must meet certain criteria for screening (such as affecting newborns and not being clinically obvious), have an available screening modality or technologies (from dried blood spots) with acceptable sensitivity and specificity (not too many false-positive or false-negative results), and have effective pre-symptomatic treatments available.

-^{} APHL Newborn Screening & Genetics Program
+APHL Newborn Screening & Genetics Program

-+ APHL, NewSTEPs Newborn Screening Educational Resource
+APHL, NewSTEPs Newborn Screening Educational Resource

-+ APHL, NewSTEPs Time Critical Conditions
+[‡] APHL, NewSTEPs Time Critical Conditions